 Akihabara was one of the first places we visited.
 Using one of two subway systems, the Toei line, it was about 20 minutes from our hotel.
 I had learned the night before that shops usually open at 10 am on weekdays.
-That fit right in with our “lazy-boy” schedule (I have to note here that prior to this trip with family, a discussion was brought up about start times for the day.
-By establishing a time everyone could live with, I was eliminating the typical complaining that arose among all of us.
+This fit right in with our “lazy-boy” schedule (I have to note here prior to this trip with the family, a discussion was brought up about start times for the day.
+By establishing a time everyone could live with, I was eliminating the typical complaints that arose among all of us.
 We came to a compromise.
 10 am was acceptable by everyone).

-Missing “rush hour”, we emerged from the subway tunnels to a plethora of sights and sounds.
-Music pulsated over loud speakers, filling the streets with a kind of night club vibe.
+Missing “rush hour,” we emerged from the subway tunnels to a plethora of sights and sounds.
+Music pulsated over loudspeakers, filling the streets with a kind of night club vibe.
 Bright colored buildings were decorated with doe-eyed characters from popular Animes.
 The clanging sound of arcade and video games flowed out into the streets from gaming centers where doors were pulled back, disappearing into the walls.
-The whole feel of the area was charged with energy and I couldn’t help but feel pumped up with enthusiasm.
+The whole feel of the area was charged with energy, and I couldn’t help but feel pumped up with enthusiasm.

 I wandered around the building while they played.
 Going back upstairs, I found another set of stairs and began to climb the narrow passage.
 On the second floor was a Maid Café.
 This was another “must-do” while we were in Tokyo.

-After “playing around” we got to business and started the search for the perfect anime item to buy.
+After “playing around,” we got to business and started the search for the perfect anime item to buy.
 For my son, it was an exquisitely formed figurine as beautiful as the sculptured statues created by Praxiteles, Michelangelo, or Rodin.
 Walking along the main drag called Chuo Dori, my oldest son scoured the stores.
 There were department stores where we searched on 8 different levels.
 There were tiny boutiques.
 There were second-hand stores that reminded me of swap-meets.
-From figurines to books, pins, pencils, pocketbooks, DVD’s and posters, anime was imprinted on everything.
-Every now and then my kids were drawn into the many crane game stores that promised a chance to grab an anime stuffed character with the deposit of a coin.
+From figurines to books, pens, pencils, pocketbooks, DVD’s and posters, anime was imprinted on everything.
+Every now and then, my kids were drawn into the many crane game stores that promised a chance to grab an anime stuffed character with the deposit of a coin.
 The streets seemed to be packed with more gaming centers than shops.

-The Mandarake, Animate, Kotobukiya and Lashinbang were a few places we visited.
+The Mandarake, Animate, Kotobukiya, and Lashinbang were a few places we visited.
 They were well stocked with merchandise.
 Sega and Taito Station were the larger gaming centers packed with every game imaginable.
 For an Anime fan, Akihabara is truly a mecca that must be visited once in a lifetime.